benrau87/cuckoo_installer/README.md

 Run the firstrun.sh script

-Create some VMs and add them to the conf virtualbox file(not in the scope of this script)
+Create some VMs and add them to the virtualbox.conf file(not in the scope of this script)

 Start cuckoo with the start_cuckoo.sh script on your cuckoo user in their home directory

-Supporting scripts are in your git directory and contain scripts to run signature updates, create VMs and install TOR as a routing option.
+Supporting scripts are in your git directory and contain scripts to run signature updates, create VMs and install TOR as a routing option and much much more.

 FIN